Boot, Wheelbarrow, Thimble Ousted From Monopoly Board Game

 ATLANTIC CITY, N.J.
-(AP) — The boot has been booted, the wheelbarrow has been wheeled out, and the thimble got the thumbs down in the latest version of the board game Monopoly.
+(AP) — The latest version of the board game Monopoly will look a little different as three game pieces have been ousted.
 In their place will be a Tyrannosaurus rex, a penguin and a rubber ducky.

 More than 4.3 million voters from 146 countries weighed in on which tokens they wanted to see in future versions of the property-acquisition game, which is based on the real-life streets of Atlantic City.
 Pawtucket, Rhode Island-based Hasbro announced the winners Friday morning.